BlueBrain/MorphIO/README.md

 One important concept is that MorphIO is splitted into a *read-only* part and a *read/write* one.

+### Quick summary
+*C++ vs Python*:
+- c++ accessors become python properties
+- style: c++ functions are camel case while python ones are snake case

+*Read-only vs read/write*
+- Hierarchical data (such as parent or children) are accessed at the Section level for the *read-only* API and at the Morphology level for the *read/write* one.
+- Hierarchical data accessors return pointer to the concerned section for the *read-only* API, and concerned section IDs for the *read/write* one.

 ### Read-only API
 The read-only API aims at providing better performances as its internal data representation is contiguous in memory.
 All accessors return immutable objects and the mechanism for accessing individual sections is also simpler than in the read/write API.

-In this API, the morphology object is in fact where all data are stored.
-The Soma and Section classes are lightweight classes that provide views to the Morphology data.
+Internally, in this API the morphology object is in fact where all data are stored.
+The Soma and Section classes are lightweight classes that provide views on the Morphology data.

+Hierarchical properties (children/parent properties) can be retrieved from the Section object itself.

 #### C++
 In C++ the API is available right under the `morphio` namespace: